 - Soft squishy gel grip aids in correct pen grip development

 - A versatile option that can be used by both teens and adults

 - Accepts EnerGel refills which adds to its versatility

-- Metal frame offers the user a bit of weight; enough to steady your fingers
+- The metal frame offers the user a bit of weight; enough to steady your fingers

-- Metal finish makes it stylish and elegant
+- The metal finish makes it stylish and elegant

 - Wobbly ink cartridge but you can replace it with EnerGel refills for a better writing experience